-Stick with us as we go through our favorite holiday decor and the best ideas to make this year the best Christmas ever!
+In this article we’ll go through some of our favorite christmas decor accompanied with some good ideas to make this challenging year into one of the best christmas’ ever!

 Let’s talk about wreaths.
 Some believe that the wreath has to do with Christianity while others think that Ancient Romans would hang them as a sign of victory after battle.
 Either way, they’re pretty and festive.

-Wreaths are also not that hard to make.
-They can become a fun and festive DIY for the whole family to enjoy.
+If you’re a hands on person, wreaths aren’t that hard to make.
+They can become a fun and festive DIY for the whole family to enjoy and partake in.
 All you really need are some sticks, string, glue, and pretty flowers, holly, or berries.
 Extras, like ribbon or bows, can be pretty too.

-However, if your season is just too full of good cheer and you find yourself out of time here are some great wreaths, just in time for the holidays.
+However, if your season is just too full of good cheer and you find yourself out of time to make them yourselves here are some great wreaths, just in time for the holidays.

 The Wreath Depot Keene Evergreen and Berry Winter Wreath

 This Christmas wreath measures 22 inches across diagonally by 5-7 inches deep.
 It is approved for indoor and outdoor use and is handcrafted with care.

 It is, however, quite expensive and it may be cheaper to DIY.